htylim/Ernesto/ARCHITECTURE.md

     - Displays response using `UIStateManager`.
 9.  **Options Page:**
     - User opens `options.html`.
-    - `options.js` loads API key (`apiKeyManager.js`) and theme (`colorThemeManager.js`).
+    - `options.js` loads API key (`apiKeyManager.js`) and all themes (`colorThemeManager.js`), displaying the default theme and the list of domain themes.
-    - User changes settings and saves.
+    - User changes settings (API key, default theme, add/edit/delete domain themes) and saves.
-    - `options.js` saves API key/theme, potentially clearing caches or notifying other parts of the extension (like the side panel for theme changes).
+    - `options.js` saves changes using the respective managers, potentially clearing caches, and sends a generic notification if themes were modified.